propfeds/lemmas-garden/README.md

 # Lemma's Garden

+> Last night, Lemma didn't sweep away the rubbles on her old garden.
+>
+> You did.
+You are her first student in a long while.

+Welcome to Lemma's garden, an idle botanical theory built on the grammar of L-systems.

-Reminisce the story of Lemma and her partner as she sows away again on the remnants of their old garden.
+Reminisce the story of Lemma and her late partner as she rambles about how much she wants to refuse supporting your study with her tight budget.

 ## Installation